If you’ve explored the EMJ website, and haven’t found the answer you’re looking for, or if you need any help, please do contact us.

-To subscribe to the European Medical Journal, just click here, and fill out the mailing list form.
-Once we have added you to our database, you will receive a welcome email informing you of the therapeutic areas you have subscribed to, but remember this is your account, and you can change your preferences whenever you want to.
+To subscribe to EMJ, just click here, and fill out the mailing list form.
+You will then receive a welcome email informing you of the therapeutic areas you have subscribed to.
+You can change your preferences at any time.

 How much does it cost to subscribe?